Back to Skills & Talents

 Liam, still buzzing with adrenaline, spoke hesitantly at first, then with growing confidence.
 “We need zones, Sarah.
 And a clear way to know what’s ready from the kitchen.
 And the bar, Chloe’s got it sorted, but sometimes we don’t even know what she’s got ready to go.”
 Chloe chimed in with ideas for pre-batching popular cocktails and having a dedicated ‘drinks ready’ spot on the bar, clearly visible to FOH.

 This wasn’t just a debrief; it was a collaborative planning session.
-Sarah realised her role wasn’t to be the sole decision-maker, but to facilitate her team’s solutions.
+Sarah realised her role wasn’t to be the sole decision-maker, but to help her team’s solutions.
 She saw the sparks of genuine capability in her restaurant staff and her bar team, sparks she’d been too busy smothering with her own frantic efforts.
 She started giving Liam more responsibility, making him the unofficial FOH lead for lunch service.
-Chloe was encouraged to streamline her bar operations further and to communicate directly with Liam about drink readiness.
+Chloe was encouraged to simplify her bar operations further and to communicate directly with Liam about drink readiness.

 The changes at The Gilded Spoon weren't instant, but they were steady and deeply rooted.
 Sarah invested in a simple, visual table management system – small coloured markers for ‘seated,’ ‘ordered,’ ‘food on way,’ ‘bill requested.’
 Liam, with Sarah’s full backing, implemented pre-shift briefings every day before lunch.
 These weren’t lectures; they were quick, focused huddles.
 He’d assign sections, discuss any large bookings, and highlight potential pinch points.
 “Table seven, twelve covers, arriving at 12:30.
 Let’s get their drinks order in quickly and communicate clearly with the kitchen.”